#SaveNYC is a grassroots, crowd-sourced, DIY movement

-The devastation has been overwhelming.
 Protecting what remains will require a multi-pronged approach.
 We support the following interventions:

-1. Pass the Small Business Jobs Survival Act (SBJSA) to create fair negotiations of commercial lease renewals, so landlords can’t use insane rent hikes to evict dependable and beloved business people.
+1. Pass the Small Business Jobs Survival Act (SBJSA) to create fair negotiations of commercial lease renewals, so landlords can’t use insane rent hikes to evict dependable and valued business people.

-- Sign the petition for the SBJSA here
+- Sign the petition & find out more about the SBJSA

 - Click here to find your local council members — call and write, tell them to pass this bill now

-- Tweet your local council member, @NYCCouncil, and @MMViverito as often as possible and tell them to pass the SBJSA
+- Tweet your local council member, @NYCCouncil, and @CoreyinNYC as often as possible and tell them to pass the SBJSA

 - See what San Francisco is doing here.